DFHack/isoworld/Readme.txt

 ====Introduction====
 Iso world is a little program I made that opens the worldmaps from df, but you knew that already.

-To use it, export all the detailed maps from DF, then open one of them. the rest will get loaded automatically. if they don't, you can manually put the path isoworld.ini.
+To use it, export the elevation, elevation with water, biome (NOT that standard biome+elevation map), and structure maps from DF, then open one of them. the rest will get loaded automatically. if they don't, you can manually put the path isoworld.ini.
-If you are impatient, you can get away with just exporting the biome, elevation, and elevation with water maps. you just won't get some of the tiles that depend on the others.

 ====Key bindings====